Braxton Craven Professor Emerita of Arab Cultures

 She has co-edited several volumes, including Opening the Gates.
 A Century of Arab Feminist Writing (1990/ 2005 with Margot Badran); Gendering War Talk (1993 with Angela Woollacott); Blood into Ink: 20th Century South Asian and Middle Eastern Women Write War (1994 with Roshni Rustomji); Muslim Networks from Hajj to Hip Hop (2005 with Bruce Lawrence); Mediterranean Passages: from Dido to Derrida (2008 with Erdag Goknar and Grant Parker).

 She has also published a novel, Hayati, My Life (2000).
 Three of her books (Women Claim Islam; Women and the War Story and The Anatomy of an Egyptian Intellectual: Yahya Haqqi) were named Choice Outstanding Academic Books.
 Several books have been translated into Arabic, Chinese, Dutch, French and German.

-cooke, M. Dancing in Damascus Creativity, Resilience, and the Syrian Revolution.
-Routledge, October 4, 2016.
+cooke, miriam.
+Dancing in Damascus Creativity, Resilience, and the Syrian Revolution.
+Routledge, 2016.